salmonkarp/tp/docs/DeveloperGuide.md

     1. Test case: `edit 1 p/91234567 p/98765432`
        Expected: The prefixes which are duplicated will be shown.
 "The following prefix(es) can only be used once: p/"

+### Finding students
+1. Finding students by name while all students are being shown

+    1. Prerequisites: Have at least 2 students in the list.
+Finding only 1 person is not meaningful.

+    1. Test case: `find n/Alice`<br>
+       Expected: Only students with names containing "Alice" (case-insensitive) are shown in the filtered list.

+    1. Test case: `find n/xyz`<br>
+       Expected: Only students with names containing "xyz" (case-insensitive) are shown in the filtered list.

+2. Finding students with non-existing keywords while all students are being shown

+    1. Prerequisites: NIL

+    1. Test case: `find n/NonExistingName`<br>
+       Expected: No students are shown in the filtered list.

+3. Finding with multiple fields while all students are being shown

+    1. Prerequisites: Have at least 2 students in the list.
+Finding only 1 person is not meaningful.

+    1. Test case: `find n/Alice e/gmail.com`<br>
+       Expected: Only students with names containing "Alice" or emails containing "gmail.com" (case-insensitive) are shown in the filtered list.

+### Sorting students
+1. Sorting students while all students are being shown

+    1. Prerequisites: Have at least 2 students in the list.
+Sorting only 1 person is not meaningful.

+    1. Test case: `sort name`<br>
+       Expected: Students are sorted in alphabetical order by name.

+    1. Test case: `sort grade`<br>
+       Expected: Students are sorted in ascending order by overall grade.

+    1. Test case: `sort attendance`<br>
+       Expected: Students are sorted in ascending order by attendance.

+       1. Test case: `sort tutorial`<br>
+          Expected: Students are sorted in numerical ascending order by tutorial group.

+2. Sorting students after a find command

+    1. Prerequisites: Find a subset of students using the `find` command.
+Multiple students in the filtered list.

+    1. Test case: `sort name`<br>
+       Expected: Filtered students are sorted in alphabetical order by name.

+    1. Test case: `sort grade`<br>
+       Expected: Filtered students are sorted in ascending order by overall grade.

+    1. Test case: `sort attendance`<br>
+       Expected: Filtered students are sorted in ascending order by attendance.

+    1. Test case: `sort tutorial`<br>
+       Expected: Filtered students are sorted in numerical ascending order by tutorial group.

+3. Sorting students with invalid field

+    1. Prerequisites: Have at least 2 students in the list.
+Sorting only 1 person is not meaningful.

+    1. Test case: `sort invalidField`<br>
+       Expected: No students are sorted.
+Error details shown in the status message.

+4. Sorting students with invalid order parameter

+    1. Prerequisites: Have at least 2 students in the list.
+Sorting only 1 person is not meaningful.

+    1. Test case: `sort name descending`<br>
+       Expected: No students are sorted.
+Error details shown in the status message.

 ### Grading a student
 1. Grading a student while all persons are being shown